sansneo/prime/README.md

 2. Go over installed dotfiles and tweak them

 > [!TIP]
 > For the VSCode config you need the GitHub Themes and Vim extension installed
 > It's highly recommended to use uBlock Origin and a password manager like Bitwarden in Firefox

 3. Done 🎉

 For more, check out my personal [dotfiles](https://github.com/sansneo/dotfiles)!

 ## Keybindings

+> [!WARNING]
+> Bash has vi mode enabled.
+> It can be unfamiliar to someone who has never used it!

 Everything noteworthy.
 | Component | Keybinding | Action |
 |-----------|------------|--------|